nandinip92/Data-Engineering-Projects/P1 - Data Modeling with Postgres/README.md

 2. `etl.py` reads and processes files from `song_data` and `log_data` and loads them into tables.
 3. `sql_queries.py`  contains all sql queries, and is imported into the above three files above.

+##### Jupyter Notebooks (.ipynb)
+1. `test.ipynb` - to check if tables is loaded with the data.
+2. `etl.ipynb` - Notebook to develop the ETL process for each of the tables before completing the `etl.py` file to load the whole datasets.
+3. `AnaliticalQueries.ipynb` - Notebook to run the analytical queries discussed below.

 ## Following are few Analytical queries that can be used on songs_table